 They differ in many aspects, from gender to age, how they got to your site, even what images they prefer.
 More significantly, they come from different countries, speak different languages, have different currencies, and have an assortment of different cultural expectations.

-How can you use your existing infrastructure and marketing efforts to cater for such a large audience at once?
+How can you use your existing infrastructure and marketing efforts to cater to such a large audience?
 How can you make sure that your traffic is really getting the most relevant content leading to a conversion?
-The answer is Geo Targeting.

 What is Geo-Targeting?

-Geo Targeting is active response to Geo-Location: Having identified the visitor’s location according to the IP, and/or WiFi / GPS data (=”geolocation”), content specific to that location is served (=”geotargeting”).
-This location can be a country, state, city and more.
+Geo-targeting is an active response to a user’s geographical location.
+Once a site or a platform determines a visitor’s location based on their IP address, Wi-Fi, or GPS data, content specific to that location is delivered.
+This location can be a country, state, city, and more.

-Here is a search on Google.com for “Italian restaurants” from Florida:
+Here is a search on Google.com for “Italian restaurants” from users in Florida: